 Group Tech general manager of infrastructure and operations Richard Holmes, who was getting and relaying regular updates over the weekend to then-chief information officer Dave Curran, says the success of the initial migration provided confidence ahead of the more complicated second stage of the program.

 “There’s a long complex run ahead, so getting this one over the line is a great relief and gives me great confidence in the people and process going forward.
 But the work’s not done yet,” he says.

-Technology represents one of the biggest expenses for banks, across the big four lenders alone in full-year 2018, according to KPMG.
+Technology represents one of the biggest expenses for banks, rising 6.9 per cent to $7.2 billion across the big four lenders alone in full-year 2018, according to KPMG.
 Banking equity analyst at Macquarie, Victor German, last month predicted the pace of technology spending would continue to “step up” in coming years, reflecting new competition and risks, such as cyber security.

 At the same time, in the current operating environment, banks are under greater pressure to balance investments given competing demands.
 The issue was laid bare in a September speech by Australian Prudential Regulation Authority chairman Wayne Byres, who warned about the risk of not prioritising “far less exciting” ongoing investment in existing systems in favour of other technology investments, saying “keeping the lights on and systems operational is no trivial task”.

 Mr Holmes says there are probably few similar programs, if any, of the scale and complexity of the core network transformation occurring in the Australian market.
 Despite the hype and attention surrounding new technological capabilities and products, he says several benefits would flow from the “significant” investment in the core network upgrade once completed in the next 18 months, including a more stable customer experience and reduced complexity.